 Your employer should follow a fair disciplinary procedure before dismissing you for misconduct.

-Your capability or ability to do your job
+Your ability to do your job

 If your employer has dismissed you for your capability it may mean that you aren't performing to the required standard or that you can't do your job properly.
 For example:

-- you haven't been able to keep up with technological changes to your job (for example, introduction of computerised systems)
+- you haven't been able to keep up with technological changes to your job

 - you can't get along with your colleagues